flams/CouchDB-emily-tools/README.md

 * Complete refactor of the tools.
 Documents, BulkDocuments and Views are in distinct files.
 * Fixed bugs in document creation/update
 * document.remove also returns a promise
+* When a document doesn't exist, the promise is now fulfilled instead of rejected

 ###1.0.6 - 27 MAR 2013